Contact us

 It is undertaken to ensure appropriate controls are put in place when any new process, system or ways of working involving the use of high risk processing, such as health data, is introduced.

-The completion of an assessment is a legal requirement under the General Data Protection Regulations, in addition organisations are required to publish their assessments to support transparency.
+The completion of an assessment is a legal requirement under the General Data Protection Regulations.
+It is recommended to publish the assessment or a list of assessments undertaken to support transparency.

 Data security protection toolkit